 PTS 9.5

-The Hornets have a strong trio in the backcourt with LaMelo Ball, Kon Kneuppel and Brandon Miller and would benefit in adding a connecting big like Cenac.
-The freshman center didn’t make the U19 USA Basketball team and it motivated him in the summer to really work on his body and foot speed.
-There is no better program than Houston in conditioning and footwork around the rim and Cenac entered the season visibly stronger, in shape and with better touch around the rim.
+Victor Wembanyama rules the paint, adding an additional floor-spacer in Cenac in the first round would be ideal.
+The freshman center didn’t make the U19 USA Basketball team and it motivated him to really work on his body and foot speed.
+There is no better program than Houston in conditioning and footwork around the rim, and Cenac entered the season visibly stronger, in shape and with better touch around the rim.

 Isaiah Evans